juanluiscr27/data-structures-and-algorithms-python/README.md

 * Associative arrays
 * Cryptographic applications
 * Database indexing
-* Hash tables can be used in the implementation of set data structure
+* Hash tables can be used in the implementation of Set data structure

 In a hash table, data is stored in an array format, where each data value has its own unique index value.
 Access of data becomes very fast if we know the index of the desired data.
 To understand better a Hash Table